arcadiogarcia/Clockwork.js/README.md

   - **Can I use [Some library] for the animation?**

   Yes, you will only have to write a wrapper, more info about that soon.

+  - **Can I make a multiplayer game?**

+  Since the Clockwork.js is event based, it is very easy to communicate many engine instances.
+There is a general-purpose  implementation already written in examples/example5, that can be adapted to fit your specific needs.

 ##Get started